simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - reverted game defaults for hail/snow since it was crashing the game
     - fixed bug where snow was not properly giving ice types x1.5 defense
   - combined hail/snow implementation (including all AI implementation)
-    - TODO: currently called "Snowscape", change back to "Hail" somehow
   - grass pokemon have x1.5 defense in sun and x1.5 special defense in rain
   - replaced freeze with frostbite entirely (including all AI implementations)
   - forced consumable item restoration (including berries) and the end of each battle
-      - TODO: might need to double-check how item stealing works here (patch if it's an issue)
   - improved wild pokemon catch chances
   - Angie and Valarie Gym Battles updated (standard and kaizo)
    - misc bug fixes